mroughan/SurrealNumbers.jl/README.md

    [ convert(SurrealFinite, i) for i=-1:2 ]

-Or we could construct and iterator for the same thing (once `floor` and some promotion rules) are defined, i.e.,
+Or we could construct and iterator for the same thing (once `floor` and some promotion rules are defined), e.g.., the iterator from -1 to 2 is

    convert(SurrealFinite, -1 ):convert(SurrealFinite, 2)